NTDK5/vibespot/README.md

 # VibeSpot - React Native (Expo) + Firebase

-A mobile app for discovering and reviewing amazing places around you.
+A mobile app for discovering and reviewing amazing spots around you.

 ## Features

 - 🔐 **Authentication**: Email/password and Google Sign-In
 - 👥 **Role-based Access**: Admin and User roles
-- 📍 **Places Management**: Admins can add places with images, location, and details
+- 📍 **Spots Management**: Admins can add spots with images, location, and details
-- 🗺️ **Map View**: Browse places on an interactive map
+- 🗺️ **Map View**: Browse spots on an interactive map
 - ⭐ **Reviews System**: Users can leave ratings and reviews
-- 📸 **Image Upload**: Multiple image support for places and reviews
+- 📸 **Image Upload**: Multiple image support for spots and reviews
 - 🔄 **Offline Support**: Firestore local caching enabled

 ## Project Structure